About the Lowchen

 Compatibility with Children

 We find that the löwchen adores children but it is not advisable to introduce them to a home with very young children.
-No dog should be left alone with young children, supervision is essential as young children can be very rough and a dog will always defend itself.
+No dog should be left alone with young children, supervision is essential as young children can be very rough and any dog will always defend itself.

 Care Requirements